-If you walk through Takeshita street, you would find this pink and food truck-like crepe shop.
-It sometimes have a line, but don't worry, servings are quick and it doesn't take a long time to get a crepe.
+If you walk through Takeshita street, you would find this pink, food truck-like crepe shop.
+It sometimes has a line, but don't worry, servings are quick and it doesn't take a long time to get a crepe.

 They have A LOT of options so you might have trouble choosing.
-Crepes are ranging around 400-600 yen each.
+They are ranging around 400-600 yen for each.

 If you don't know what to get, try "creme brulee crepe"!
-You can choose strawberry, banana, or matcha green tea for your crepe filled with lots of custard and whipped cream.
+You can choose between strawberry, banana, and matcha green tea for your creme brulee crepe filled with lots of custard and whipped cream.
 The top is caramelized like a creme brulee.

 Zaku Zaku (ザクザク)

-This is also in Takeshita street and you can find easily.
+This is also on the Takeshita street and you can find easily if you walk through.

 "Zaku zaku" means crunchy in Japanese.
-This dessert is croquant chou sticks, looking churros but very crunchy bread filled with rich custard cream.
+This dessert is a cream puff stick, looking like churros but very crunchy on the outside and filled with rich custard cream.
 They are only 250 yen!

 They are freshly baked in the shop.

 Cookie time Cookie bar

 Cookie time is from New Zealand offering freshly baked big cookies and milkshakes.
-It's only one block away from Takeshita street and just one mins walk from Harajuku station.
+It's only one block away from the Takeshita street and just one minute walk from Harajuku station.
 You can't miss it because this red monster is welcoming in front of the shop.

 Can you believe it's in Japan?
 You can try New Zealand's famous warm and sweet cookies (300 yen) and variety of milkshakes topped with lots of whipped cream, brownies, s'mores, or even with their cookies (500-800 yen).
 Nom nom nom!
 Talk about a rich treat!

 Calbee is a Japanese snack company, which is especially famous for the chips.
 Here, in the Takeshita street, you can get freshly fried their snacks.
 They also sell some snacks for souvenirs too.

 Fries with cheese sauce is highly recommended.
 You also have several options for your sauce such as maple & cream cheese and chocolate.
 They are all 220 yen.

-The most controversial one might be french fries with ice cream if you want to try.
+The most controversial one might be the fries with ice cream if you want to try.
 More people say it's actually good.

 Totti Candy Factory